crazzfeng/sendcloud-docs/docs/Qucik Start/getting-started-1/dashbord.md

 **For paid user**

 * Your account's reputation increases, as your daily quota will increase too.
 * You can apply for temporary quota increase when your reputation is more than 70%.
-  * The quota is available for two days.
-You will either use it or lose it.
-Please be sensitive to the timeline
-  * The daily quota can be temporarily increased twice a month.
+The daily quota can only be temporarily increased twice in a month.
 * [Contact Us](https://www.aurorasendcloud.com/contact)

 **For free user**